Women of World War II

 Nearly five years ago, Marjorie Tredway Flack visited the Ohio Air National Guard’s 180th Fighter Wing in Swanton to see how much things had changed.

 “I was a rigger years ago,” Flack said.
-“Things ought to have changes.”
+“Things ought to have changed.”

 One of the most noticeable differences was the expansion of the mission.
 Today, the parachute shop’s scope has expanded.
 Parachute riggers now work alongside to include survival equipment specialists who inspect, maintain, and repair survival equipment.